Once I get people to define what financial freedom means to them, their first goal usually stems around eliminating debt.

 They were very aggressive with their debt repayment plan and even traded in their new car that they purchased only 2 months prior.
 They also eliminated several non-essential expenses and reduced their major ones.

 Jaime and her husband welcomed a new baby in December of 2006 and eliminated their final debt in the spring of 2007 while still having $23,000 in the bank.
 Jaime now works from home running the blog Eventual Millionaire where she interviews successful entrepreneurs.
+She’s even written a book about what she’s learned interviewing these entrepreneurs.

 Johnny & Joanna (OurFreakingBudget.com)